 Dita Von Teese stripping at the Sanremo Festival in 2010

 In 2015 it was the presence of drag queen Conchita Wurst, that won the Eurovision Song Contest in 2014, to raise complaints, mainly from the Catholic advocacy groups.
-This, of course, up to when the winning song became the centre of the real controversy of the Festival.

 The Festival di Sanremo is an event that draws millions of viewers every evening, attracted not only by the music, but also the culture, the fashion, the gossip that revolve around this music show.